CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

 Setup Tips

-Be aware that when a Jetson Orin developer kit is powered down, it seemes to forget what USB devices are attached it.
-Consider that after a powerup, you always have to remove and re-insert the USB cables of the webcam and speakers to make them be re-recognised as being attached.
+Be aware that when a Jetson Orin developer kit is powered down, it seems to forget what USB devices are attached to it.
+Consider that after a powerup, you always have to remove and re-insert the USB cables for the webcam and speakers to make these devices re-recognised as being attached.

 1) JETSON ORIN DEVELOPER KIT SETUP (Physical and software setup)
    - Use the Jetson SDK Manager software to flash the NVME drive with Jetson software as per here